Terminal Board Signal Wiring and Frame Grabber System Architecture Overview

 Back to Wiring Map Back to Top

-Wiring External Input Signals to the Remote Board
+Wiring External Input Signals to the Terminal Board

 In this case, as encoder signals are being used, the High-speed differential input #11 has been selected as the connection point for its capability to handle high-speed signals.
 For signals that are not high-speed, standard input ports can be utilized.
 It’s important to select an appropriate input port based on the signal speed to ensure optimal performance and accuracy of the system.